Keywords-AI/keywordsai/javascript-sdks/keywordsai-tracing/README.md

 - ✅ Model information and metadata
 - ✅ Proper span hierarchy within workflows

-**Status**: SDK v0.71+ introduced internal API changes that broke instrumentation compatibility.
+**Status**: SDK v0.50.0 introduced breaking changes that broke instrumentation compatibility.
 Waiting for `@traceloop` to update their package.

 ### Spans not showing up?